pasqal-io/qubo-solver/docs/content/qubo_instance.md

 # Save load

-QUBOInstance.save("/tmp/qubo_instance.pt", instance)
+Instance.save("/tmp/qubo_instance.pt", instance)
-loaded_instance = QUBOInstance.load("/tmp/qubo_instance.pt")
+loaded_instance = Instance.load("/tmp/qubo_instance.pt")
-print(f"Loaded QUBOInstance: {loaded_instance}")
+print(f"Loaded Instance: {loaded_instance}")
 ```

-## QUBODataset
+## Dataset

-`QUBODataset` represents a collection of QUBO problems.
+`Dataset` represents a collection of QUBO problems.
 It is designed to store coefficients in a matrix, and solutions for multiple qubo problems, allowing for efficient batch operations and random dataset generation.

 ### Features:
 - Store a batch of QUBO coefficient matrices (`coefficients`).